Skip to Content

 There are lots of ways to compost and you don’t need a typical compost pile to take advantage of the opportunities that compost can give you.

 Do you like the idea of adding compost to your garden, but don’t have space for a compost pile?
-On the spot composting is the way to go!
+Direct composting is the way to go!

-Fill your old fast food bags with kitchen scraps and bury them near your plants.
-The refuse will break down along with the paper bag, and both will add nutrients to the soil.
+Save kitchen scraps and garden waste and bury them near your plants.
+The refuse will break down, and will add nutrients to the soil.
 A big plus for some is that you won’t have an unsightly compost pile in your yard!

-Find out how to do on the spot composting in this post.
+Find out how to do direct composting in this post.

 Making your own mulch from fall leaves